 If you’re still here …

 If we know that everything is merely imputed by conceptual thought, not other than its emptiness, then it is not hard to see that if we purify our thoughts, we purify our world.

 AND … if we realize this true nature of all phenomena with the mind of great bliss, then we see everything not just as a manifestation of its emptiness but of great bliss and emptiness.
 Which gives rise to even more bliss.
 As Venerable Geshe-la explains about Tantric Yogis in Tantric Grounds and Paths:

 Because they have a deep recognition of emptiness and their mind of bliss as the same nature, they can view all phenomena that appear to their mind as manifestations of their bliss, and this special way of looking at phenomena causes them greatly to increase their experience of bliss, just as a fire will increase if more fuel is added to it.

 If you like the sound of this, do read that chapter when you get a chance.
 It is a very clear explanation of a Yogi’s actual experience (and of OUR actual experience one day).

 I promised someone the other day that I’d make my articles shorter and more frequent again (as opposed to longer and rarer), lol.
-So I’ll put the second half up soon.
-Meantime, over to you, I would love to hear your comments in the box below.
+So you can read part 2, Everything is relative, now or later!
+Either way, over to you, I would love to hear your comments in the box below.